 I hate cleaning the bathroom.
 Hate it.
 I would just completely avoid it if I could.
 But I can’t.
 So instead, I clean it weekly.
 That way, it’s not completely unbearable when I actually do have to clean it.

 But, of course, I don’t agonize over it either.
-I basically clean it in 10 minutes and call it a day.
-You can find out how to do that here.
+I power clean the bathroom in 10 minutes and call it a day.
+Then, when it’s time to deep clean, it’s not that bad.

 Don’t limit your social media time